The Impact of Language & Respectful Storytelling.

-As storytellers mobilizing support through compelling narratives, we are acutely aware of our responsibility to do so without jeopardizing the privacy or dignity of the women we serve.
+As storytellers mobilizing support through compelling narratives, we are acutely aware of our responsibility to do so without jeopardizing the privacy or dignity of the people we serve.

-On International Day to End Obstetric Fistula we asked ourselves, and our partners, an important question:
+On International Day to End Obstetric Fistula and for the past few weeks, we asked ourselves, and our partners, an important question:

 How do we, as fundraisers, clinicians and global health advocates talk about fistula without imposing our own narrative and excluding women living with fistula from their own stories?